SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 At the top, the software name, a description and optional device type filter(s) are shown.
 If a filter is set, the software will show up for installation only for devices of that type.
 If no filter is set, it will be available for all devices.

-The list of versions shows the version name, an optional description, and the name of the file containing the software.
+The list of versions shows the version name and the name of the software binary.

 #### To add a new software or software version

 1. In the **Software repository** page, click **Add software** at the right of the top menu bar.
 2. In the resulting dialog box,
-	* to add a new software, enter a name for the software, a description and its version (all required).
+	* to add a new software, enter a name for the software (and confirm it by clicking **Create new** in the upcoming window), a description and its version (all required).
 	* to add a new version, select the software for which you want to add a new version from the dropdown list in the **Name** field and enter a version.
-3. Either upload a file from the file system or specify a URL from where the firmware can be downloaded.
+3. Either upload a binary from the file system or specify a URL from where the firmware can be downloaded.
 4. Click **Save**.

 ![Add software](/images/users-guide/DeviceManagement/devmgmt-software-add.png)

-The software object will be added to the software list or the software version will be added to the software details and the version label will be updated accordingly.
+The software object will be added to the software list or the software version will be added to the software details and the version count label will be updated accordingly.

 If you click **Add software** from within the details of a specific software, the dialog box looks slightly different as the software is already selected.